Schools & Districts

 "Here's much to do with hate, but more with love," Romeo says at the play's beginning, and the dynamics of extreme emotion define the tone of the play (1.1.7).
 Romeo and Juliet deals in extremes th...

-From the Prologue we know Shakespeare wants to make this play a big deal.
-Besides the fact that he employs the Greek tragedy-esque Chorus, check out how epic his language is, right from the beginni...
+Right from the Prologue we know Shakespeare wants to make this play a big deal.
+Check out how epic his language is, right from the beginning:Two households, both alike in dignityIn fair Verona, whe...

 What's Up With the Title?

-This title is pretty much as self-explanatory as titles get.
-You might be interested to know that the full title of the 1599 version of the play reads The Most Excellent and Lamentable Tragedy of R...
+Yep: the full title of the 1599 version of the play reads The Most Excellent and Lamentable Tragedy of Romeo and Juliet.
+We happen to think "excellent and lamentable" is a pretty accurate descripti...

 What's Up With the Ending?

-In the play's final scene, Romeo finds Juliet's seemingly "dead" body and, rather than face life without her, he swallows a vial of poison moments before Juliet wakes up.
-When Juliet realizes her h...
+In the play's final scene, Romeo finds Juliet's "dead" body and, rather than face life without her, swallows a vial of poison moments before Juliet wakes up.
+When Juliet realizes her husband is dea...

 Booker's Seven Basic Plots Analysis: Tragedy